Israel reveals signs of Hamas activity at Shifa, but a promised command center remains elusive

 The army also released photos of what it said were two military jeeps stolen from the Israeli military.
 The photos showed the jeeps parked in the hospital complex on the morning of the attack.

-“By now the truth is clear: Hamas wages war from hospitals, wages terror from hospitals,” said the Israeli military’s chief spokesman, Rear Adm.
-Daniel Hagari.
+“By now the truth is clear: Hamas wages war from hospitals, wages terror from hospitals,” Hagari said.
 “Everyone who cares about the future of humanity must condemn Hamas.”

-Hamas played down the images, saying it had been offering the men in its custody medical treatment.
+Hamas played down the images, saying it offered the men in its custody medical treatment.

 “We put our fighters at risk to guarantee the injured prisoners the best treatment possible in the Gaza Strip’s hospitals,” the militant group said in a statement.